 Who owns NFL stock?

 NFL stock is owned by its member teams.
-The 32 teams in the NFL are essentially the stockholders of the NFL corporation in a cooperative ownership structure.
+The 32 NFL teams are essentially the NFL corporation’s stockholders in a cooperative ownership structure.

 The National Football League comprises 32 teams that play American football.
 Individuals and partnerships own 31 of the NFL teams.
 A nonprofit corporation owns the 32nd team, the legendary Green Bay Packers.